Native American Art with Roots

 About My Heritage

 Although I knew we were Choctaw, my mom didn’t talk much about it as we were growing up.
 When she died, I found a copy of the Choctaw Roll (aka Dawes Roll) with my grandmother listed.
+Later I learned that my maternal grandfather was also Choctaw, but he was registered on the Mississippi Choctaw roll.
 With that documentation I could apply for tribal membership.
 Years passed, however, and I didn’t pursue it.

 From the beginning of my clay journey, my work has had a Native American feel.
 When I learned the sgraffito (carving) technique, I began carving petroglyphs on my pots and never looked back.
 The work couldn’t be presented as Native American art since I wasn’t a tribal member.
 Sam encouraged me to gather the paperwork and apply, so I finally did.
 Becoming a member of the Choctaw Nation of Oklahoma was momentous for me.
 It allowed me to take my work in a new direction that would honor my tribe, my family, and our ancestors.